jmussman/okta-pyrates-multibrand/README.md

 ## Configuration

 This project is configured out of the box to work against the IdP at https://pid.pyrates.live (an Okta OIE tenant).
-Because of the requirement for CORS on the Okta side, the demonstration tenant has been configured to allow http://localhost:3000.
+Because of the requirement for CORS on the Okta side, the demonstration tenant has been configured to allow http://localhost:3000, and the application is delivered from the Parcel server at http://localhost:3000.

 If you want to run this against your own tenant you can change any of those settings.